 I know this recipe still works should you decide to use whole wheat macaroni, all you need to do is up the pressure cooking time to 5 minutes.
 But unfortunately, I haven’t had much luck with using gluten-free pasta in the instant pot.
 If you decide to change the shape of the pasta, the pressure cooking time may change, and I’m not sure how much longer it’ll take, and it may require a little trial and error on your part.
 For best results, I suggest using good ol’ macaroni or something that has the same cooking time as macaroni!

 Tips for making the best instant pot Mac and cheese:

 There are a ton of ways to make this simple recipe even better; here’s what I like to do:

 - Don’t shy away from seasonings.
 Swap the salt for garlic salt (when do I not love garlic in everything, right?)

-- Swap the whole milk for half and half to make this even more luxurious!
+- Swap the whole milk for half and half, or swap half of the milk of heavy cream to make this even more luxurious!
 It’s not something I do often, but if you’re serving this to a crowd, the half and half will make this even better!